Platform Settings

 All WP Engine servers have TLS 1.2 and 1.3 enabled by default.

-TLS 1.0 and 1.1 will be deprecated on March 31st.
-As TLS 1.0/1.1 deprecation is happening across the industry, we will not be offering the option for customers to defer or opt into a version lower than TLS 1.2.
-For a majority of customers, an update to TLS 1.2+ should not cause any noticeable impact.
+TLS 1.0 and 1.1 have been deprecated on WP Engine.
+As TLS 1.0/1.1 deprecation happened across the industry, and we do not offer the option for customers to defer or opt into a version lower than TLS 1.2.
+For a majority of customers, usage of TLS 1.2+ should not cause any noticeable impact.

 Check out our guide for more information about TLS and SSL.